Let everything that has breath praise the LORD. Psalms 150:6

 Conclusion: God’s Enduring Faithfulness

-Through the entirety of the prophetic books, a persistent nature of God is revealed: even when His people were faithless, He remained steadfast .
-This truth is encapsulated in the New Testament:
+Throughout the books of the prophets, one persistent nature of God is constantly revealed: even though His people were faithless, He remained faithful to bring them back and build them back.
+This is assured by His nature:

 • 2 Timothy 2:13 (ESV): "if we are faithless, he remains faithful—for he cannot deny himself."